facebook/react-native/blog/2017-02-03-using-native-driver-for-animated.md

 ## Caveats

 Not everything you can do with Animated is currently supported in Native Animated.
-The main limitation is around `Animated.event`, it will only work with direct events and not bubbling events.
+The main limitation is that you can only animate non-layout properties, things like `transform`, `opacity` and `backgroundColor` will work but flexbox and position properties won't.
+Another one is with `Animated.event`, it will only work with direct events and not bubbling events.
 This means it does not work with `PanResponder` but does work with things like `ScrollView#onScroll`.

 Native Animated has also been part of React Native for quite a while but has never been documented because it was considered experimental.
 Because of that make sure you are using a recent version (0.40+) of React Native if you want to use this feature.